xavriley/ockapi/README.md

 # Ockapi - An Unofficial OpenCorporates Ruby Client

 ## Warning: Pre-pre-alpha.
-Almost nothing works.
+Don't use in production yet.

 There is a lot of data on OpenCorporates.
 I found in my own projects that I was doing similar tasks over and over again so I've made a gem to make it